-The 5-year medium-term goal (2013-2017) is to promote "research aiming to maintain and advance the elderly's health and improve their vitality."
-Since we moved to our new and long-awaited facilities in May 2013, we implemented new research equipment such as PET-CT and a super-resolution microscope to help achieve the medium-term goal.
-Moreover, we have launched new research agendas, i.e., "the early detection of dementia and the development of a system to train doctors and nurses" and "the development of various biomarkers associated with aging and senile diseases (or geriatric diseases)," and are steadily producing positive results.
+The second medium-term goal (2013‒2017) was to promote "research aiming to maintain and advance the elderly's health and improve their vitality."
+Since we moved to our new facilities in 2013, we implemented new research equipment, such as PET-CT and a super-resolution microscope.
+As a result, we have launched new research agendas, i.e., "the early detection of dementia and the development of a system to train doctors and nurses" and "the development of various biomarkers associated with aging and senile diseases (or geriatric diseases)," which produced positive results.

-As we are entering the super-aged society, there are many research agendas to be undertaken by our institute.
-All of us are daily working on our research in the new facilities with advanced research equipment.
+Because we are entering the super-aged society, there are many research agendas to be undertaken by our institute.
+All are working daily on our research topics using advanced research equipment.
 We always appreciate your continued instruction, encouragement, and support for TMIG.